michaelcourcy/elasticsearch-kasten/readme.md

 Each snapshot is also logically independent.
 When you delete a snapshot, Elasticsearch only deletes the segments used exclusively by that snapshot.
 Elasticsearch doesn’t delete segments used by other snapshots in the repository.

-In this matter ES Snaphots really look like Kopia Snapshots, they are incremental but an intermediate snapshot can be safely deleted, garbage collection only happen if the segment is no more referenced by any snapshots.
+In this matter ES Snaphots really look like Kopia Snapshots, they are incremental but an intermediate snapshot can be safely deleted, garbage collection only happen if the segment is no more referenced by any other snapshots.
 As a conscequence you may be in situation were deleting a snapshot won't delete any segment.

 ## Don't try to backup the filesystem